ppkantorski/Switch-FTP-Sync/README.md

-# Switch FTP Screenshots Logger
+# Switch FTP Screenshots

 ## Overview

-**Switch FTP Screenshots Logger** is a Python script that monitors an FTP server for new Nintendo Switch screenshots saved and downloads them to a local directory.
+**Switch FTP Screenshots** is a Python script that monitors an FTP server for new Nintendo Switch screenshots saved and downloads them to a local directory.
 The script is designed to work across Windows, macOS, and Linux.

 ## Features